2023 ATARC Zero Trust Summit

 Enterprise Cybersecurity Architect, National Aeronautics and Space Administration

-Chief Information Security Officer, Office of Information Security, Office of Digital Transformation, United States Department of Health and Human Services (Invited)
+Branch Chief, Cybersecurity Advisory and Strategy, Office of Information Security, U.S. Department of Health and Human Services

 10:00 AM